 In her PhD project, she investigates normative assumptions and their influence on the linguistic creation of ‘good’ places along Brooklyn’s longest street, Bedford Avenue.
 As processes of urbanization are affecting Brooklyn on many levels, linguistic representations and social actors’ perceptions of the ‘good’ place are naturally varied and contested.
 When social actors define themselves, they do so in relation to their spatial surroundings.
 Their underlying normative attitudes, which are adopted in the socialization process, are mediated by relations of authority and trust and thus also negotiated linguistically.
 Due to the dialectic relationship between discourse and extra-linguistic reality, these instantiations affect both the social and spatial sphere.
 Using a corpus of several types of linguistic data collected along Bedford Avenue, Kristin Berberich analyzes the linguistic strategies used in the construction of the ‘good’ place, more specifically, she looks at how social beings position themselves based on the norms that they have internalized, and how this is reflected in their linguistic portrayal of a ‘good’ city.

-Her dissertation identifies voluntary simplicity as an emerging subgenre in contemporary American memoir and explores how the works that comprise this discourse advocate what might be called a “new traditionalism.”
-In this context, voluntary simplicity refers to the deliberate adoption of a lifestyle that is materially simpler than that which contemporary American culture typically encourages.
-While the extent and modes of adoption vary, these memoirs argue the need for a quiet form of subversion against mainstream authority by calling the value of consumerism and globalization into question.
-Voluntary simplicity does not, however, negate the value of authority or disdain contemporary culture in general: it instead shifts the placement of trust to alternative forms of authority by focusing on collaboration, community, and the revival of traditional skills.
-These memoirs provide a backdrop for the cultural history of voluntary simplicity as well as its ongoing shift from fringe status to acceptance by mainstream culture.
-In recent years, this acceptance has becoming so widespread that the movement itself is now subject to commoditization—a development that may well negate its original function.
-Finally, this project examines the impact that this mainstreaming effect has had on American consumption patterns in recent years, as well as public perceptions of what constitutes “the good life.”
+Elizabeth Corrao-Billeter’s dissertation identifies an emerging subgenre in contemporary American non-fiction, the voluntary simplicity memoir, and explores how these works advocate what can be called a pastoral of practice.
+In this context, voluntary simplicity refers to the deliberate adoption of a lifestyle that is materially simpler than that which mainstream American culture typically encourages.
+While the extent and modes of these practices vary, voluntary simplicity memoirs argue the need for a quiet form of subversion against mainstream authority by calling the value of consumerism and globalization into question.
+Voluntary simplicity does not, however, disdain authority or contemporary culture in general: it instead shifts the placement of trust to alternative forms of authority by focusing on personal responses to simplification, as well as emphasizing the importance of collaboration, community, and the revival of traditional skills.
+These memoirs thus provide a backdrop for the cultural history of voluntary simplicity as a social movement, as well as a context for the recent re-emergence of pastoral ideals and voluntary simplicity’s shift in status from fringe movement to general acceptance by mainstream culture.
+In recent years, this acceptance has become so widespread that the movement itself is subject to commoditization—a development that may negate its original function and attract participants with less altruistic motives than those its founders originally held.
+Finally, this project examines the impact that this mainstreaming effect has had on American popular culture and public perceptions of what constitutes “the good life.”

 David Eisler grew up in Florida before attending Cornell University and earning a bachelor’s degree in astrophysics in 2007.
 He then served five years in the United States Army, earning the rank of captain and completing overseas tours in Germany, Iraq, and Afghanistan.
 After leaving the military in 2012, he moved back to the United States and attended graduate school at Columbia University’s School of International and Public Affairs, earning a master’s degree in 2014.
 He then spent the next three years as a research analyst at the Institute for Defense Analyses in Alexandria, Virginia, before coming to Heidelberg to begin his doctoral studies.